 “You Got Fine Written All Over You!”
 (Part I)

-Ironically, a bad pick-up line is funny between good friends for the same reason that it’s not funny on a first date, because when you deliver a doozy like this to someone with whom you’re already in relationship, you’re making fun of those who throw out lines like this in the hopes of starting a relationship.
+In truth, a bad pick-up line is funny between good friends for the same reason it’s not funny on a first date, because when you deliver a doozy like this to someone with whom you’re already in relationship, you’re making fun of those who throw out lines like this in the hopes of starting a relationship.

 What’s so disrespectful, ask ye?
 Isn’t this is a compliment?

-Keep in mind, they said you have fine written “all over you.”
-I can even see them body-scanning you as they say it.
+I can see them body-scanning you as they say it.
 (Motion sickness bag, please.)